z3i/gutenberg/README.md

 {{workarounds}}
 ```

-As you see, `books/introduction.md` can be loaded just using Mustache's
+As you see, `books/introduction.md` can be loaded just using Mustache’s
 `{{introduction}}` variable.
 So treat `structure.md` like you’d treat
-a bookcover for your book pages.
+a TOC for your book.

-And this is the default structure:
+This is the default structure:

 ```md
 {{header}}